 HARTLEY BOTANIC RECOGNISED WITH A QUEEN’S AWARD FOR ENTERPRISE AS THEIR ENGLISH, HANDMADE GLASSHOUSES BOOM OVERSEAS

-- THE HERITAGE BUSINESS IS A WINNER IN THE INTERNATIONAL TRADE CATEGORY, AFTER INCREASING ITS GLOBAL SALES BY 144 PERCENT IN THREE YEARS & THE US BECOMES ITS STRONGEST MARKET –
+THE HERITAGE BUSINESS IS A WINNER IN THE INTERNATIONAL TRADE CATEGORY, AFTER INCREASING ITS GLOBAL SALES BY 144 PERCENT IN THREE YEARS & THE US BECOMES ITS STRONGEST MARKET

-The Lancashire-based, 83 year old business has received a Queen’s Award for Enterprise in the International Trade category, for Outstanding Short Term Growth following a 144 percent increase in its overseas sales over the last three years, and the subsequent transformation of its strongest markets.
+The Lancashire-based, 85 year old business received a Queen’s Award for Enterprise in the International Trade category, for Outstanding Short Term Growth following a 144 percent increase in its overseas sales over the last few years, and the subsequent transformation of its strongest markets.
 The US has now overtaken its domestic demand, to become the manufacturer’s dominant market, and the business has subsequently broken into four additional international markets.

 Hartley Botanic is a historic English business, specialising in luxury, bespoke and handmade aluminium Glasshouses and Greenhouses.
 Operating from the same factory in Greenfield, Lancashire since 1938, the company has earned an unrivalled reputation for crafting ‘the finest Glasshouses and Greenhouses money can buy.’
 The business has been selling its Glasshouses and Greenhouses internationally for over 20 years and has enjoyed a strong following for a number of years in the US, Germany and Scandinavia, but in the last three years, its global trade has built significantly.
 Since 2017, international sales have grown 144 percent, transforming the company’s strongest markets.

 Its exponential international growth has meant the UK has now been replaced by the US as Hartley Botanic’s dominant market, as American customers fall for both the businesses’ quintessentially English-looking Victorian Glasshouses and its contemporary Modern Horticulture range which has proved particularly popular in the state of California.
 The next strongest markets for the business are now Germany, Italy, Ireland and Portugal.
 The company has also broken into completely new international markets, namely Italy, Norway, Slovakia and Estonia.
-Hartley Botanic wins the Queen’s Award for International Trade for Outstanding Short Term Growth in overseas sales over three years.

 Martin Toogood, Chairman of Hartley Botanic said; “From our historic factory, tucked away at the base of Lancashire’s dramatic Pennines’ Chew Valley, our Glasshouses are handmade by a local team ready to be shipped across the globe.
 We couldn’t be more proud of the fact that our Glasshouses and Greenhouses are now being enjoyed by gardeners worldwide, and are thrilled to receive such a prestigious business accolade.
-For many, Glasshouses are intrinsically linked to a romantic, comforting notion of Englishness and our 83 year old business, with its incomparable range and commitment to traditional craftsmanship, is perfectly placed to deliver this.”
+For many, Glasshouses are intrinsically linked to a romantic, comforting notion of Englishness and our 85 year old business, with its incomparable range and commitment to traditional craftsmanship, is perfectly placed to deliver this.”